 OSU Expertise + Networking = Innovative Collaboration

 The Ohio State University Center for Applied Plant Sciences (CAPS) supports interdisciplinary research that span the continuum between basic research and practical solutions to challenges in four main Strategic Areas.
 CAPS taps into the incredible scientific expertise available at The Ohio State University by expanding its network of faculty brought together through CAPS initiatives to increase innovative funding opportunities and collaboration.
 Membership to CAPS is based on individuals across campus who are interested in applied plant sciences.
-As of 2018, it is made up of individuals from over 8 departments and an alliance of 5 different colleges: College of Arts and Sciences, College of Food, Agriculture and Environmental Sciences, College of Engineering, College of Pharmacy, and the College of Education and Human Ecology.
+As of 2019, it is made up of individuals from over 36 departments and an alliance of 7 different colleges: College of Arts and Sciences, College of Food, Agriculture and Environmental Sciences, College of Engineering, College of Pharmacy, College of Medicine, College of Veterinary Medicine, and the College of Education and Human Ecology.

 CAPS has participation from individuals at CAPS Friday Seminars, on scientific teams, seed grant awardees, through outreach activities or on committees.